NetworkwithJosh/IT-Project/Powershell/Powershell-Automation.md

 4. Get-Command  (shows Different command to use) to run scripts.
 ![Screenshot](images/Automation2.jpg)
 ## Creating a New Organizational Unit (OU) with PowerShell

+You can create a new OU in Active Directory using this cmdlet: